juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 }
 ```

 And then select comments and user information with your mapping functions.
-More about this can be read in the [redux docs on normalizing state shape](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html).
+More about this can be read in the [Redux docs on normalizing state shape](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html).

-### Bonus: Libraries for selecting redux state
+### Bonus: Libraries for selecting Redux state

 This is entirely optional and up to you.
-Generally all the above advice should get you far enough to write fast apps with react and redux.
+Generally all the above advice should get you far enough to write fast apps with react and Redux.
 But there are two excellent libraries that make selecting state a bunch easier:

-[Reselect](https://github.com/reactjs/reselect) is a compelling tool for writing `selectors` for your redux app.
+[Reselect](https://github.com/reactjs/reselect) is a compelling tool for writing `selectors` for your Redux app.
 From the reselect docs:

 - Selectors can compute derived data, allowing Redux to store the minimal possible state.
 - Selectors are efficient.
 A selector is not recomputed unless one of its arguments change.